 - classification –what do they look like, up to symmetry?

 Computational methods are becoming state-of-the-art within many research fields.

 Massive computations require massive computational resources.
-The team is a regular user of computational resources made available by the department, the school, the university, and others including CSC.
-Since 2010, the team has PC clusters of its own, hydra (a many-headed serpent in Greek mythology) and medusa (a monster described as having the face of a woman with snakes in place of hair), with a total of more than 700 cores.
+The team is a regular user of computational resources made available by the department, the school, the university, CSC, and others.
+The team has a computer cluster of its own, called Medusa (a monster in Greek mythology described as having the face of a woman with snakes in place of hair), with a total of more than 650 processor cores.

-The work of the research group is supported in part by the Academy of Finland under project #289002: Construction and Classification of Discrete Mathematical Structures.
+The work is supported in part by the Academy of Finland.

-The research group is led by Professor Patric Östergård.
+The research team is led by Professor Patric Östergård.